caporaso-lab/developing-with-qiime2/book/plugins/tutorials/create-from-template.md

 After the plugin has been created, change into the top-level directory for the plugin.
 For me, that's `q2-dwq2/`.
-In that directory, you'll find a file called `README.md`, which has a section on it containing *Installation instructions*.
+In that directory, you'll find a file called `README.md`, which has a section in it containing *Installation instructions*.
 Follow all of the installation instructions, and then follow the instructions in that file for testing and using your new plugin.

-After completing all of those steps, you now have a QIIME 2 {term}`deployment` on your computer that includes your new plugin in it.
+After completing all of those steps, you now have a QIIME 2 {term}`deployment` on your computer that includes your new plugin.
 When you requested help text on your plugin (e.g., `qiime dwq2 --help`), you should have seen some of the information you provided when creating the plugin.

 The template plugin includes a simple (and silly) action called `duplicate-table`, along with associated unit tests.
 This provides an example action and example unit tests.
-You'll ultimately want to delete this action, but for now let's use this action to make sure everything is working as expected.
+You'll ultimately want to delete this action, but for now let's use it to make sure everything is working as expected.

-Call your plugin's `duplicate-table` action with the `--help` parameter (e.g., `qiime dwq2 duplicate-table --help`), you should see text that looks like the following:
+Call your plugin's `duplicate-table` action with the `--help` parameter (e.g., `qiime dwq2 duplicate-table --help`).
+You should see text that looks like the following:

 ```shell
 Usage: qiime dwq2 duplicate-table [OPTIONS]